For complex and rare cases

 At the Hopp Children’s Cancer Center Heidelberg (KiTZ), we regularly receive inquiries from families seeking a second opinion regarding the diagnosis or treatment of a CNS tumor in their child.
 We fully understand how stressful this situation is and that there is a strong desire for additional guidance and reassurance.

-Given this situation, we at KiTZ do not currently offer individual second opinions directly to families.
-Instead, we recommend seeking second opinions through the relevant national study groups.
-It is important to note that cases are typically presented to these expert panels by the treating pediatric neuro-oncology teams.
-This is the only way to ensure that all necessary medical information is complete and presented in the correct clinical context, allowing for a responsible evaluation.
+Against this backdrop, we currently offer second opinions at KiTZ for children and adolescents with CNS tumors only in the context of participation in clinical trials (see below) or for specific questions regarding molecular diagnostics.
+For general questions regarding patient treatment, we recommend seeking second opinions through the relevant national study groups.
+It is important to note that presentations to these expert panels are typically made by the treating pediatric neuro-oncology teams.
+This is the only way to ensure that all necessary medical information is available in its entirety and within the correct clinical context, thereby enabling a responsible assessment.

 We therefore strongly encourage you to speak with your child’s current treating physicians and specifically ask them about the possibility of obtaining a second opinion through the relevant study groups.
 The treating teams are familiar with these structures and can initiate the necessary steps for a referral, unless this has already been done as part of the ongoing care.